-The USGS assessment is unusual in that individual probabilistic estimates are available for each of 137 provinces, providing a very fine level of detail.
-Also, detailed information files on individual provinces are open to the public at USGS's Denver facility.
-As with most geologic estimates, the USGS estimate is not meant to include all resources that may be recoverable at any time, but is instead limited to the resources that "will be recoverable under conditions represented by a continuation of price-cost relationships and technological trends that prevailed at the time of assessment (1980)."
-12 Consequently, resources that are currently in fields that are too small, under too much water, under geologic conditions that are too difficult, or are otherwise not economically recoverable are not reflected in the current estimates but could be expected to enter the recoverable resource base in the future if gas prices rise and technology improves significantly.
+January 1981 USGS G L Dolton, et al., Estimates of Undiscovered Recoverable Convention/ Resources of Oil and Gas in the United States, U.S. Geological Survey Circular 660, 1981 assessment (1980)."12 Consequently, resources that are currently in fields that are too small, under too much water, under geologic conditions that are too difficult, or are otherwise not economically recoverable are not reflected in the current estimates but could be expected to enter the recoverable resource base in the future if gas prices rise and technology improves significantly.

-In contrast to the approach for estimating resources in undiscovered fields, USGS calculated the remaining resources in undiscovered pools in known fields and expansion of the proved areas of known pools' by using a simple extrapolation from historical records of gas-field growth.
-13 Field growth is a significant source of gas, and USGS calculated the resources in this category to be about 172 TCF, or over one-fifth of the remaining gas resources.
-Unfortunately, the USGS approach to assessing this source is problematical because the historical growth rates of known fields have tended to be extremely variable, and the characteristics of fields discovered recently, and calculated by this method to yield the most growth, are quite different from the fields that supplied the historical data.
-In OTA's opinion, there is a significant potential for error in this approach.
+In contrast to the approach for estimating resources in undiscovered fields, USGS calculated the remaining resources in undiscovered pools in known fields and expansion of the proved areas of known pools by using a simple extrapelation from historical records of gasfield growth.13Field growth is a significant source of gas, and USGS calculated the resources in this category to be about 172 TCF, or over one-fifth of the remaining gas resources.
+Unfortunately, the USGS approach to assessing this source is problematical because the historical growth rates of known fields have tended to be extremely variable, and the characteristics of fields discovered recently, and calculated by this method to yield